Ako Victoria is a one-day learning and teaching event in Wellington. It's hosted twice a year by Victoria's Centre for Academic Development.

 - share innovations in digital learning and teaching

 - highlight good practice in learning and teaching.

-The next Ako Victoria will be held in September 2018.
-Further details regarding the theme, programme, and a link to register online will be provided later.
+The next Ako Victoria event will be in September 2019.
+Further details on the theme will be posted as they become available.

 Ako Victoria 2017 coincided with the launch of Victoria’s Learning and Teaching Strategy, Te Rautaki Maruako.
 The strategy sets out the learning and teaching values and commitments to which Victoria aspires: Rangatiratanga (leadership and supporting others to become leaders); Manaakitanga (showing respect, generosity and care for others); Kaitiakitanga (protectiveness, looking after others); Whai mātauranga (pursuit of knowledge or wisdom); Whanaungatanga (family or kinship); Akoranga (learning and teaching).